 In 2013, Robyn was elected a Fellow of the American College of Bond Counsel.
-She is one of the founding members of the Northern California Chapter of Women in Public Finance and currently serves as its Vice President (National Coordinator).
+She is one of the founding members of the Northern California Chapter of Women in Public Finance and currently serves on its advisory board.
 As a member of the National Association of Bond Lawyers, Robyn has been a panelist on the Health Care Financing Panel at the annual conference in 2003, 2004 and 2006.
 She is also a member of the American Health Lawyers Association.

 Serving as bond counsel in connection with a forward-delivery direct placement and derivative product for a nonprofit borrower.
 Robyn was able to achieve the client's objective to avoid the cost and business disruption associated with a full diligence process at the time of delivery of the bonds by successfully negotiating the scope of a qualified bond counsel opinion.